Potato and Leek Soup

 • Add your garlic, chilli flakes, salt and bay leaf and sauté on medium heat for 2 minutes and then add your cubed potatoes.

-• Add 6 cups of chicken broth, or enough stock so that the potatoes are fully covered.
+• Add 6 cups of chicken broth, or enough broth so that the potatoes are fully covered.

-Sammys tip: you can add an additional 2 cups of chicken broth later to thin out the soup.
+Sammys tip: you can add an additional 2 cups of chicken broth later to thin out the soup if desired.

 • Cover and let simmer for 15-20 minutes or until the potatoes are fully cooked and you can easily stick a fork through them.